jhahspu/cpj/readme.md

-## Automate project setup steps with Python, Powershell and Batch
+## Automate any project setup steps with Python, Powershell and Batch

 ### Batch
 - This will read the parameters after the command we'll create for PowerShell